top of page

 LEARNING AT JUBILEE

-At Jubilee Goat Farm, we believe in the power of hands-on learning and the magic of nature.
+At Jubilee Farm, we believe in the power of hands-on learning and the magic of nature.
 Our mission is to provide an outstanding learning environment that builds a community of confident learners through discovery, problem solving, creative thinking, wonder and play while educating and informing families about agriculture, sustainability.
 Whether you’re looking for a fun summer program, or a year-round collective experience, we have something for every child to explore and enjoy.